enjoy-digital/litex/doc/simulation.rst

 Running the simulation is achieved by calling the ``run`` method of the ``Simulator`` object.

-It takes an optional parameter that defines the maximum number of clock cycles that this call simulates.
+It takes an optional parameter ``ncycles`` that defines the maximum number of clock cycles that this call simulates.
 The default value of ``None`` sets no cycle limit.

 The cycle counter
 =================